AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/footer.md

     * **Unlink icon** - This option removes a link already applied to the selected text.
 This option is only active if the link is already selected.

     * **Paragraph format icon** - This option allows you to apply paragraph formatting to the selected text.
 It also helps you to format the text inserted after the cursor.
-The options that appear when you click the paragraph icon:
-        * Heading 1
-        * Heading 2
-        * Heading 3
-        * Heading 4
-        * Heading 5
-        * Heading 6
-         * Quote
-        * Performatted
+It defines the heading level of the title.

 * **ID**
 This option allows to control the unique identifier of the component in the HTML and in the Data Layer.